mariadriada/generatorFileStructure/README.md

 # generatorFileStructure
-Generate one files structure with the MetalSmit and Handlebars.js
+Generate one files structure with the MetalSmith and Handlebars.js